gritABS/OverTheWire-Bandit-CheatSheet/COMMANDS.md

 "echo"
 Output any text that we provide.

+"whoami"
+Find out what user we are currently logged in as.

 "pwd" - Print Working Directory, shows path to the current folder.

 🔍 (Searching)